Mollie Tibbetts case leads officials in Iowa to question hog farmer, assault suspect

 Authorities probed the property for nearly two hours, taking photos of the interior of the home and also searching the man's garage.
 The farmer said investigators asked to interview him off the property and kept his cell phone overnight to check his records.
 He added he “has nothing to hide” as cops search for Tibbetts, a sophomore at the University of Iowa who was last seen in nearby Brooklyn on July 18.

-The farmer was identified by WHO-DT as Wayne Cheney, a resident of Deep River, and Cheney said in an interview with that station he doesn’t know the family and hopes Mollie is tracked down soon.
+WHO-DT reported that the farmer said in an interview that he doesn’t know the family and hopes Mollie is tracked down soon.

-"I don't know who those two [officials] were but they took me down to the fire station Tuesday and questioned me for two hours,” Cheney said.
+"I don't know who those two [officials] were but they took me down to the fire station Tuesday and questioned me for two hours,” the farmer said.
 "I don’t remember what they asked me.

 He added: “I just thought it was a waste of time, but, oh well."

-WHO-DT, citing Iowa court documents, reported Cheney has entered guilty pleas for two instances of stalking – one in Poweshiek County in 2009 and another in Marion County in 2014.
+WHO-DT, citing Iowa court documents, also reported that the farmer has entered guilty pleas for two instances of stalking – one in Poweshiek County in 2009 and another in Marion County in 2014.
+The station named the farmer late Wednesday, but he spoke to Fox News on the condition that his identity would be withheld.

 Police have not identified any suspects in the case, and are expected to announce at 12 p.m.
 ET Thursday the reward for information leading to an arrest has skyrocketed from $2,000 to $32,000.